MatCoder77/Compiler/register-machine/README.md

 # About
-Register machine created by Dr Maciej Gębala as a part of Formal Languages and Translation Techniques.
+Register machine created by Dr Maciej Gębala as a part of Formal Languages and Translation Techniques course.

 # Usage
 Build the project using 'make'  command.
 Run one of the following versions: